blackfireio/php-sdk/README.md

  * You want a fallback in case the Blackfire PHP extension is not installed on some machines (manual instrumentation will be converted to noops).

-Read more about using this PHP SDK in this [Blackfire blog post](http://blog.blackfire.io/blackfire-for-xhprof-users.html).
+Read more about using this PHP Probe in this [Blackfire blog post](http://blog.blackfire.io/blackfire-for-xhprof-users.html).

 **WARNING**: This code should only be used when installing the Blackfire PHP extension is not possible.

-This repository also includes a small proxy script that allows one to inspect the traffic between profiled servers and blackfire's servers.
-Please read the instructions in `./bin/blackfire-io-proxy.php` to do so.